crowdsecurity/hub/parsers/s01-parse/bunkerity/bunkerweb-logs.md

-Parser to ingest [BunkerWeb](https://www.bunkerweb.io/) access and error logs when using the default format that exposes the request identifier.
+Parser to ingest [BunkerWeb](https://www.bunkerweb.io/) access and error logs, extracting the optional request identifier when present.

 ## Acquisition